Sebasc322/Data-Science-Acamica/Proyect 1/Readme.md

 Basic EDA and first basic Machine Learning regression models, for predicting house pricing

-The proyect data is from Properati
+The proyect data is from Properati and can be checked inside the proyect notebook.